mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/using-auto-pools/index.md

 ## Frontend Customization

-Without further labels to customize the frontend, the `default` pool template will forward all urls from `/` on to the application.
+Without further labels to customize the frontend, the `default` pool template will forward all URLs from `/` on to the application.

 ## SSL